timostamm/data-tree/README.md

 PHP Tree data structure
 =======================

-This library provides as simple node element via discrete Traits.
+This library provides a tree structure via discrete Traits.

 It is intended to be used by other libraries.